arkaslittlemind/Workout-Mentor/README.md

 ## Installation

-To run Workout Master locally, follow these steps:
+To run Workout Mentor locally, follow these steps:

 1. Clone the repository: